 You should read through the letter carefully before responding.
 After reading the letter, make sure you understand the reasoning behind their decision.

 If you still feel like there was something missing from your application, follow up with HR by sending a thank you note.

-If you were selected for the position, congratulations!
+And if you were selected for the position, congratulations!
 You’ll now begin the onboarding process.

-Major USAA Careers and Jobs
+USAA Careers and Jobs

 The major careers and jobs available at the United Services Automobile Association include:

 - Customer Service Representative